Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Cupcake.prd.md

 - Handling versioning and dependency resolution for command packages
 - Securing command execution in multi-tenant web API scenarios
 - Debugging command failures across different execution contexts

+### 8.5 Implementation details

+- **Project roles**: `Xcaciv.Cupcake.Core` provides the UI-less command-processing functionality; `Xcaciv.Cupcake` is the console UI that references `Xcaciv.Cupcake.Core` and the `Xcaciv.Command.Packages` library via NuGet; `Xcaciv.Cupcake.Lit` is a testing harness that references `Xcaciv.Cupcake.Core` via a project reference and includes a small subset of commands directly referenced for targeted testing.
+- **Dynamic command loading**: `Xcaciv.Cupcake` loads all non-built-in commands dynamically from installed packages at runtime.
+The only external command library referenced at compile time is `Xcaciv.Command.Packages`, brought in via a NuGet package reference to enable search/install/remove operations.
+- **Built-in vs external commands**: Built-in commands ship with `Xcaciv.Cupcake.Core` and are always available.
+External commands are discovered and loaded from the configured packages directory and NuGet-installed packages.
+- **Testing harness scope**: `Xcaciv.Cupcake.Lit` purposefully limits the set of directly referenced commands to a small subset to keep tests fast, deterministic, and focused on core behaviors; broader command coverage is exercised via dynamic loading scenarios.

+### 8.6 Deployment and security model

+- **Console UI (user-space)**: `Xcaciv.Cupcake` is intended to install and run in user-space (including distribution as a `dotnet tool`).
+No elevation is required; commands execute under the current OS user context, and filesystem paths default to user directories.
+- **Future interfaces (hosted contexts)**: Windows services, web APIs, remote shells, and other hosted interfaces must implement authentication and authorization appropriate to their hosting framework and deployment environment (e.g., service accounts, ASP.NET Core auth).
+The project does not mandate a global role model; authorization is context-specific.
+- **Sensitive operations**: Operations impacting system resources or external services must perform permission checks based on the active hosting context and log security-relevant events.

 ## 9. Milestones & sequencing